regresado/regreso/README.md

 **For security reports, please [submit](/security) a private vulnerability disclosure with the relevant information!**

+### 🌐 Translation

+To help translate Regreso, either simply edit the JSON files found in the `messages` directory or contribute through [our Weblate project](https://hosted.weblate.org/projects/regreso/) **(recommended for less technically-savvy contributors!)**.

 ## ⚙️ Tech Overview

 This project uses the [T3 Stack](https://create.t3.gg/) made by [@t3-oss](https://github.com/t3-oss):